-- Coding assignments in Python and a little C - We will provide a docker image that you should be able to run locally. - It must run on the docker to be graded - The homework will specify constraints on the code format and submission format.
+- Coding assignments in Python

+- We will provide a docker image that you should be able to run locally, but we won't use too many external libraries

+- It must run on the docker to be graded

+- The homework will specify constraints on the code format and submission format.
 It must adhere to this format to be graded!

+- We plan to use github classroom for some automatic feedback

+- It will tell you if the format is correct

+- It may run a small number of tests

+- It probably doesn't run all of the tests

+- Github classroom is new for this class and there will probably be some friction.
+Please be patient with us!